ToukirRj/TaskManager/README.md

 npm install
 ```

-First, run the development server:
+Then, Run the development server:
 ```bash
 npm run dev
 # or